 Lazy tuna fishcakes

 My Ultimate lazy tuna fishcakes first were made on a day when I didn’t have a lot of spare money, or time, and had some leftover mashed potatoes.
+I also love to turn leftover mash into air fryer mashed potato balls.
 These are super simple to make, using canned tuna fish, and they are a real winner in my home.

 Sure, these aren’t the fanciest fish cakes you’ll ever see, and the texture is a little rough, but they are delicious with salad or as part of a larger main meal with some nice vegetables.